Njack-IITP/IITP-Connect/README.md

 1. **development** - This branch contains the application at it's current state.
 All the changes and pull-requests should be made here.
 It will be merged to the **master** branch from time to time.

 ## Contributing
 Read the [Contributing guidelines](CONTRIBUTING.md) to get started.
+This project follows the [MVVM architectural Pattern](https://developer.android.com/jetpack/docs/guide).

 ## Maintainers
 The project is actively maintained by